pkardas/notes/books/refactoring.md

 Occasionally Useful Suggestion of Demeter).

 SUBSTITUTE ALGORITHM - There are usually several ways to do the same thing, same is with algorithms.
-When you learn more about the problem, you can realise there is an easier way way to do it.
+When you learn more about the problem, you can realise there is an easier way to do it.

 ## Chapter 8: Moving Features